superlinuxero/SONiDOS/README.md

 A script to install Spotify 32 bits in modern i386 distros.

 My primary laptop, a 2005 IBM ThinkPad, runs only i386 code.
-After installing LMDE 5 and realizing that there is no more support in Flathub and AppImage for 32-bit software, knowing that the official deb file for installing Spotify using their repository will fail on dependecies, I decided to create a script to download Spotify, extract its contents, download extra libraries and put all files in a convenient directory into your home directory.
+After installing LMDE 5 and realizing that there is no more support in Flathub and AppImage for 32-bit software, knowing that the official deb file for installing Spotify using their repository will fail on dependecies, I decided to create a script to download Spotify, extract its contents, download extra libraries and put all files in a convenient directory into your home folder ready to be run.

 This script will not modify your Linux system since all files are placed inside your home directory.
 In fact, the script will complain if you run it as root.

-Although I've tested it in Debian, Spotify should run on any other i386 Linux distribution.
-It even runs on Ubuntu 22.04 (amd64 with default basic i386 support).
+Although I've tested it in Debian, this installation of Spotify should run on any other i386 Linux distribution.
+It even runs on Ubuntu 22.04 amd64 with default basic i386 support.
 Please let me know if you encounter problems.

  **WHAT THIS SCRIPT DOES:**